bikeshaving/crank/website/guides/07-lifecycles.md

 console.log(document.body.innerHTML); // "<div>Hello</div>"
 ```

 You should be careful when writing generator components to make sure that you always place your `yield` operators in a `for` or `while` loop.
-If you forget and implicitly return from the generator, it will stop updating, nothing will be rendered, and the only way to restart the component will be to remove it from the element tree and add it again.
+If you forget and implicitly return from the generator, it will stop updating, nothing will be rendered, and the only way to restart the component will be to unmount and remount the component into the element tree.

 ```jsx
 function *Numbers() {